bnbuckler/identity-playbook/_plan/3_id-integration.md

 * **Eliminating paper-based investigative forms.** Agencies should strive to eliminate the use of paper forms and manual processes to support investigation processing through OPM.
 Agencies should also use automated electronic processing solutions, such as OPM‘s electronic Agency Delivery of investigative results.

-* **Honoring reciprocity for investigations performed by other agencies.**  The ICAM architecture identifies the lack of reciprocity in accepting background investigations completed by or on behalf of another agency as a key gap in performing background investigations.
+* **Honoring reciprocity for investigations performed by other agencies.**  The FICAM architecture identifies the lack of reciprocity in accepting background investigations completed by or on behalf of another agency as a key gap in performing background investigations.
 An agency should utilize the capabilities provided within the Central Verification System (CVS) to report and view background investigation adjudication results.

 The Office of Personnel Management (OPM) is responsible for maintaining the CVS database.
 The CVS stores information related to security clearance, suitability, and access decisions for contractor personnel.
 OPM also houses data related to credentialing determinations under HSPD-12, suitability or fitness for federal employment, fitness for contractor employees, and eligibility for access to classified information to facilitate reciprocity.

-An agency's responsibilies with regard to use of CVS include the following:
+An agency's responsibilities with regard to use of CVS include the following:

 * Report all adjudicative decisions on background investigations to OPM.